Visiting Kings County

 Advanced reservations are highly recommended for all tours, especially Saturday tours which regularly fill to capacity.

 Tours are $14 and include a tasting and admission to the Boozeum.
-Tours last an hour to an hour and 15 minutes and cover the history, culture, and science of distilling whiskey.
+Tours typically last an hour and 15 minutes and cover the history, culture, and science of distilling whiskey.
 Private tours and/or guided tastings are also available starting at $250—for more on special tours and classes, see our private tour brochure or the events page.

 We also partner with several other Brooklyn institutions to offer semi-regular tours, such as the Whiskey Wars Factory Tours with BLDG92, Dead Distiller Tours with Green-Wood Cemetery, the Grain to Grape Tour with Rooftop Reds, and the “Brooklyn Distilled” Walking Tour with Big Onion Tours, among others.